danBhentschel/techio-practical-linq/markdowns/10_FinalWords/01_review.template.md

 [https://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods%28v=vs.110%29.aspx](https://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods%28v=vs.110%29.aspx)

 ### Query and method syntax
-There are two different ways to express a LINQ statement in C#.
-They are query syntax and method syntax.
+There are two different ways to express a LINQ statement in C#: query syntax and method syntax.
 Query syntax looks similar to SQL, and may be more human-readable, but not all LINQ methods are supported by query syntax.
 Method syntax looks more like standard C# code, and supports the full set of LINQ methods.
 Query syntax is converted into method syntax by the compiler.

 ### LINQ Methods
 We discussed 27 different LINQ methods, arranged into five categories: